Application and Starting information

-For your application, we strongly believe that the applicants handbook and supporting document on the UKFPO website are the most important guides to application, and we suggest you read these before and during your application, and again before you submit.
+For your application the UKFPO applicants handbook, available on the UKFPO website, is the most important guide to application.
+We suggest you read this before and during your application.
 Be aware that the UKFPO manages the application through Oriel and no deviations are permitted.
 The Foundation School is unable to mediate with the process.
 It is therefore very important that you complete with due care and attention, and be sure to have submitted in good time. [the dates are the dates!]
-We have provided the video presentations on the UKFPO website, and have an additional one of our own

-We visit [if currently remotely]our local medical schools of Cambridge, UEA and will visit ARU to discuss foundation and the process.
+We visit our local medical schools of Cambridge, UEA and ARU to discuss the foundation application process.

 We cannot give individualised responses to all applicants, however we do make an exception for:

 - those that are pre-allocated, and we wish to hear from students pre-allocating to our foundation schools for early discussion for adjustments.

-- those that are applying for the LTFTT priority programmes again for discussion around reasons and placement
+- those that are applying for the less than full time priority programmes again for discussion around reasons and placement

 If you are having technical issues with your Oriel account please email firstname.lastname@example.org